hamzabinadeel-ba/Net-Zero-Agriculture-in-Pakistan/README.md

 # Who This Project Is For

-- Sustainability & ESG analysts
+- Sustainability and ESG analysts

 - Climate policy and public sector roles